vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_clients.md

 Install-Package Steeltoe.Security.Authentication.CloudFoundryWcf
 ```

 Configure SSO service on [PCF for Service-to-Service][pcfsso] and bind it to your application.
-Add scopes that need to be requested by the client to your appSettings:
+Add scopes that need to be requested by the client to your `appSettings`:

 ```xml
 <appSettings>